Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...... 9.d4

 TL;DR

-Written by
+Reviewed by

-Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...
+Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3......
 9.d4: A Complete Guide

-Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...
+Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3......
 9.d4 - Opening Moves

 Summary

 The Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...
-9.d4 arises after 1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Ba4 Nf6 5.0-0 Be7 6.Re1 b5 7.Bb3 0-0 8.c3 d6 9.d4 and falls under ECO code C91.
-With 278,448 Lichess games across all rating levels, it is a specialized opening choice.
+9.d4 begins with 1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Ba4 Nf6 5.0-0 Be7 6.Re1 b5 7.Bb3 0-0 8.c3 d6 9.d4 (ECO C91).
+Lichess records 278,448 games in this line, which gives us a reliable view of how it actually performs in practice.

 History and Notable Players